iann0036/tf-cfn-provider/docs/providers/openstack/SharedfilesystemShareAccessV2.md

 ## Properties

+`Region` - The region in which to obtain the V2 Shared File System client.
+A Shared File System client is needed to create a share access.
+Changing this creates a new share access.

 `ShareId` - (Required) The UUID of the share to which you are granted access.

 `AccessType` - (Required) The access rule type.
 Can either be an ip, user or cert.

 `AccessTo` - (Required) The value that defines the access.
 Can either be an IP address or a username verified by configured Security Service of the Share Network.

 `AccessLevel` - (Required) The access level to the share.
-Can either be rw or ro.
+Can either be `rw` or `ro`.

 ## Return Values